Page under construction............

 The exotic Acraea terpsicore & our own Australian Native cogeneric Acraea andromacha:

 11 x Tawny Coster pupae, one eclosion with another to follow tomorrow, and another 3-4 days later.
-Tawny Coster eggs have hatched (from captive mating).
+Tawny Coster eggs have hatched (from captive mating)-all larvae doing well.....
 2 x Tawny Coster larvae from another batch are expected to pupate shortly.

 Another three Tawny Coster pupae from the Tawny Costers I have raised myself in captivity..........and more to follow......and I have successfully bred two Tawny Costers in captivity....

 NEWS: Friday, 18th August, 2017- Have found another Tawny Coster pupa this morning at 9:40am - this time from a batch of Tawny Costers I have raised myself.....

 30 July, 2017: 9:00am - Have finally found a Tawny Coster pupa, photos coming soon....as soon as I can get a reasonably decent bloody photo...LOL.....

 Obviously the photo below has been deleted..you can find it on another page....

 Above: Tawny Coster - Acraea terpsicore pupa - combination of three photos - Pupa found 9:00am - photos taken: 11:25:24am.
 Pupa approx. 22mm long including cremaster.
 What amazes me is the many hours I spent searching for this elusive pupa...and yet I was alerted to it by a tiny shed skin with attached head capsule on a leaf below.

 Original Tawny Coster pupa found in yard - male; Tawny Coster raised by myself -pupa- female, another 3 Tawny Coster pupae - raised by myself, with more to follow......a rather interesting story behind those I have raised myself......